famu8/GAE-Blog/README.md

     a.
 File > Add Existing Application

     b.
-In the Application Path, use the file widget to navigate to the folder from bullet 1 and select the `app.yaml` file
+In the Application Path, use the file widget to navigate to the folder from bullet 'a' and select the `app.yaml` file

     c.
 Provide a new name for your App